Welthungerhilfe/cgm-ml/src/data_utils/dataset_generation_databricks/SETUP.md

 	* name: 'cgm-ml-scope'
 	* Manage Principal: All Users
   	* Get DNS Name and Resource ID from Azure Portal

+#### Generating SAS tokens

+To generate SAS token for access to a storage account in portal, go to the storage account in portal and from left panel select Shared access signature from Security+Networking

+for more details you can check this https://adamtheautomator.com/azure-sas-token/

 ### Check if setup is correct

 To check if the setup is correct, you can run the databricks notebook and see if all the steps succeed.

+# Databricks setup for new user

+A new user should setup github repository by following steps defined above.